Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 So remember: Data Studio is one tool of many.

-It may be great for monthly reports and quick meetings, but use it in conjunction with more robust reporting tools to really go the extra mile for each client.
+It may be great for monthly reports and quick meetings, but use it with more robust reporting tools to really go the extra mile for each client.

 Google Data Studio Tip #6: Connecting SEMrush to Google Data Studio

-The ability to to connect SEMrush to Google Data studio is a recent capability that adds tremendous value and visualization for your data.
+Integrating SEMrush with Google Data studio adds tremendous value and visualization for your data.

 First, create a google sheet document containing exported data from SEMrush that you’d like to include in your chart.